data-preservation-programs/singularity/docs/cli-reference/datasource/add/onedrive.md

       **NB** Onedrive personal can't currently delete versions so don't use this flag there.

+   --onedrive-client-id
+      OAuth Client Id.

+      Leave blank normally.

+   --onedrive-token
+      OAuth Access Token as a JSON blob.

+   --onedrive-link-type
+      Set the type of the links created by the link command.

+      Examples:
+         | view  | Creates a read-only link to the item.
+         | edit  | Creates a read-write link to the item.
+         | embed | Creates an embeddable link to the item.

    --onedrive-hash-type
       Specify the hash in use for the backend.